weaviate/weaviate-io/developers/weaviate/configuration/compression/index.md

 # tags: ['configuration', 'compression', 'pq']
 ---

-Uncompressed vectors can be very large.
-Compressed vectors lose some information, but they use fewer resources and can be ver cost effecive.
+Uncompressed vectors can be large.
+Compressed vectors lose some information, but they use fewer resources and can be very cost effecive.

 To balance resource costs and system performance, consider one of these options: